 , take a guided tour, that way you won’t miss a thing (including the Mona Lisa).
 Learn about the conspiracy theories around the inverted pyramid too!
 Tip for 2019; if you visit on the first Saturday of the month during the evening, entrance is free to select individuals

-Hop-On Hop-Off Bus 1 Day with Access to the Louvre Museum & Cruise
+1 Day Hop-On Hop-Off Bus with Louvre Museum and a Cruise

 Located in the lively student neighborhood of the Latin Quarter.
 The 360° views of Paris from the Pantheon are stunning.
 Commonly referred to as the “Balcony of Paris” it’s one of the best vantage points in the city.

 There’s no better way to soak in Paris than by drifting along the river Seine.
 Combine dinner with a Paris river cruise